Daymond Langkow: Calgary

 The Coyotes signed Langkow to a one-year, $2.95 million contract in August 2004, but dealt him to the Calgary Flames less than two weeks later for Oleg Saprykin and Denis Gauthier.
 The season, and the contract, were wiped out by the 2004–05 NHL lockout; Langkow did not play anywhere during the lost season.
-The Flames signed Langkow to a new contract prior to the 2005–06 season amidst high expectations as he was placed on the top line with Jarome Iginla.
+The Flames signed Langkow to a new contract prior to the 2005–06 season amidst high expectations as he was placed on the top line with captain Jarome Iginla.
 He finished the season second on the Flames in both goals (25) and points (59) and recorded his sixth consecutive season with 50+ points.

 Langkow emerged as a top scorer for the Flames in 2006–07, becoming the team's offensive leader while Iginla was sidelined for several weeks by a mid-season knee injury.
 He reached the 30-goal mark (33) for the first time in his career, finished with a career-high 77 points and was the Flames nominee for the Bill Masterton Memorial Trophy for dedication and sportsmanship.
 His teammates and coaches also praised his defensive ability, suggesting that he deserved a nomination for the Frank J. Selke Trophy as the NHL's top defensive forward.
 Langkow remained a top two-way forward for the Flames in 2007–08, recording his second consecutive 30-goal season and finishing third on the team with 65 points.
 The Flames re-signed him to a four-year, $18-million contract extension though the 2011–12 NHL season.